Todos Santos Mexico – What To Do In One Day

 Don’t expect something fancy, it has a simply designed seating area inside and in the backyard.
 But the owners Liz and Ted from Australia will welcome you with 12 different beers to try from the tap!

-Todos Santos Brewing
+Hotel California Todos Santos

 6. See Todos Santos Oasis From Above

 Todos Santos Mexico is located on top of a freshwater spring.
 So it is an oasis full of palm trees in the barren Baja Peninsula.
 Very unique!
-It was the first time I have ever been in an oasis town and I was truly impressed by the contrast of the lush green palm trees sourrounding little lakes and the dry hills with cacti around.
+It was the first time I have ever been in an oasis town and I was truly impressed by the contrast of the lush green palm trees surrounding little lakes and the dry hills with cacti around.

-When we were exploring the town we saw the Guaycura hotel in the center advertising a rooftop bar with a great oasis view.
+When we were exploring the town we saw the Guaycura Hotel in the center advertising a rooftop bar with a great oasis view.
 Unfortunately, we ran out of time and couldn’t check this place out ourselves.
 It must be truly amazing at sunset.
 Next time 😉

 7. More Things To Do In Todos Santos Mexico